markshust/docker-magento/README.md

 - `bin/copyfromcontainer`: Copy folders or files from container to host.
 Ex. `bin/copyfromcontainer vendor`
 - `bin/copytocontainer`: Copy folders or files from host to container.
 Ex. `bin/copytocontainer --all`
 - `bin/cron`: Start or stop the cron service.
 Ex. `bin/cron start`
-- `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
-Restart PHPStorm after running this command.
+- `bin/dev-urn-catalog-generate`: Generate URN's for PhpStorm and remap paths to local host.
+Restart PhpStorm after running this command.
 - `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
 - `bin/download`: Download specific Magento version from Composer to `/var/www/html` directory within the container.
 Ex. `bin/download 2.4.3-p1 community`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.